Reference 360 > Introducing Reference 360 > Key concepts

 Attribute data types

-When you configure custom attributes, you can define data types for the attribute values.
+When you configure custom attributes, you can define data types, such as string, integer, decimal, date, boolean, and reference data for the attribute values.

-You can configure data types, such as string, integer, decimal, date, boolean, and reference data.
-You can define a scale for decimal data type attributes.
-The default scale is 4.
 When you add an integer data type, the minimum value is -9223372036854775808, and the maximum value is 9223372036854775807.
 When you define reference data as the data type, the values depend on the referenced reference data asset.

 The Reference Data data type supports lookup reference data.
 Use the Reference Data data type to include the code values from another reference data set and code list.
 For more information, see Reference data attributes.